chwr-ncsu/water_quality_toolkit/README.md

 Version: 1.0 	Last Updated: 10/31/17

 Requirements:
-- This toolkit is offered as a windwows application (.exe)
+-	This toolkit was built in MATLAB® Version R2017a. using the GUIDE interface builder in MATLAB
--	This toolkit is a MATLAB file with the extension (*.m) built using MATLAB® Version R2014a.
+- The (.m) and (.fig) files were compiled as a windwows application (.exe)
-- The .R code is provided in the repository, and the .exe file communicates with R.
+- The (.exe) application uses the RunRcode.f to run the WRTDS model in R Studio
--	This toolkit was built using the GUIDE interface builder in MATLAB
+- The working directory for the .R code is set to the directory of the downloadeded .exe file (e.g. C:/Program Files/TAP_CRM).
+If you wish to run the code in another directory the working directory should be changed in the .R code named "tap_crm_wrtds_model.R".
-- The working directory for the .R code is set to the program file directory of the downloaded .exe file using the application installer.
-If you wish to run the code in another directory the working directory should be changed in the .R code.
+  -NOTE: Make sure the application has permission to write files to the direcotry in Program Files.